-What are the benefits of Lean Six Sigma for me?
+What are the benefits of Lean Six Sigma for ME and MY business?

 What are the benefits of Lean Six Sigma for me if my business is making money already?